Skip to main content

 Brief Overview of 100% Permanent and Total (P&T) Disability

-Permanent and Total disability, or P&T, is Department of Veterans Affairs (VA) disability benefit granted to veterans whose service-connected conditions are considered total (rated 100 percent disabling) and permanent (zero or close to zero chance of improvement).
+Permanent and Total disability, or P&T, is a Department of Veterans Affairs (VA) disability benefit granted to veterans whose service-connected conditions are considered total (rated 100 percent disabling) and permanent (zero or close to zero chance of improvement).

 While “permanent and total” is often used as a single phrase, veterans can have a total disability that is temporary, or a permanent disability rated less than 100 percent.